Russell-S-Harper/EXPLORE/README.md

 - mid 1990s, used the demo to get a number of decent summer jobs!
 - late 1990s, graphics cards made 3-D development much easier and faster, stopped developing the demo (e.g. just had yaw, was planning on adding pitch and roll)
 - 2000s to early 2020s, doing other things, forgot completely about the demo!
-- 2024, viewed a YouTube [video](https://www.youtube.com/watch?v=t2ESLQHOIhw) from David Murray, The 8-Bit Guy, where he mentioned he was interested in seeing 3-D games added to the body of existing programs available for the Commanderf X16 (a modern 6502 computer, abbreviated CX16); that reminded me of the old demo from last century :wink:
+- 2024, viewed a YouTube [video](https://www.youtube.com/watch?v=t2ESLQHOIhw) from David Murray, The 8-Bit Guy, where he mentioned he was interested in seeing 3-D games added to the body of existing programs available for the Commander X16 (a modern 6502 computer, a.k.a.
+CX16); that reminded me of the old demo from last century :wink:
 - 2024, found out the old demo can run in DOSBox!
 - 2024 to present day, rewriting the demo for the CX16; the results so far are not impressive, but there are still opportunities to research